 Business performance metrics are critical in keeping teams, investors, and customers up-to-date and aware of how a business is performing.
 But what are these business metrics and what does this mean for your plumbing business?
 A business metric is essentially a quantifiable measure used to track and assess the status of a specific business process.
-Every area of your business has specific performance metrics that should be monitored, for example, marketers track marketing in social media metrics such as campaign and program statistics, sales teams monitor sales performance metrics such as new opportunities and leads whilst executives look at big picture financial metrics.
+Every area of your business has specific performance metrics that should be monitored, for example, marketers track marketing in social media metrics such as campaign and program statistics, sales teams monitor sales performance metrics such as new opportunities and leads whilst executives look at the big picture financial metrics.

 What about key metrics?

-Also known as the key performance indicator, or KPI, a key metric is a statistic which, by its value gives a measure of a business or department’s overall health and performance.
+Also known as the key performance indicator, or KPI, a key metric is a statistic that, by its value gives a measure of a business or department’s overall health and performance.
 Organizations, from non-profits to large multinational corporations need to keep an eye on their key metrics.
 There are several metrics you can be looking at but finding the right ones can make a huge difference.
 As a business that directly assists your client base, you have certain KPI’s that connect to your business specifically.
 Learning how to read the metrics and adjust your strategies effectively can ensure that your benefits continue to grow without problems.
 Maximizing these profits need you to look at the correct metrics and these include:

 Labor cost per employee